Priority Dates: How Does the Visa Bulletin Work?25 Mar 2019

 A foreign national applying for permanent residence from within the United States determines when s/he is able to file for the form I-485 based upon dates published monthly in the U.S. Department of State (DOS) visa bulletin chart.
 The dates listed in the visa bulletin are known as cutoff dates.
 These cutoff dates must be compared to an individual’s priority date to determine whether s/he may file form I-485, obtain approval of the I-485, or obtain an immigrant visa using CP.

 Exceptions to the Rule

 There are certain types of cases for which priority dates are not relevant.
-For instance, if a foreign national is sponsored for an FB case as an immediate relative, there are always visa numbers available.
-Immediate relatives are: spouses, parents and minor children (under 21) of U.S. citizens.
+For instance, if a foreign national is sponsored for a FB case as an immediate relative, there are always visa numbers available.
+Immediate relatives are: spouses, parents, and minor children (under 21) of U.S. citizens.

 Dual Chart System October 2015 Visa Bulletin

 The DOS introduced a new system for applying priority dates in the October 2015 Visa Bulletin.
 The visa bulletin now provides charts with separate sets of cutoff dates in both the EB and FB categories.
 One chart is designated as final action (FA).
 The dates in this chart indicate when a green card or immigrant visa actually may be approved for an applicant.